gruntwork-io/docs/docs/2.0/docs/patcher/installation/index.md

 ### Docker

-Starting in `0.4.1`, the Patcher update command applies patches using a Docker sandbox by default and will pull the latest version of the [`gruntwork/patcher_bash_env`](https://hub.docker.com/r/gruntwork/patcher_bash_env) image.
+Starting in version `0.4.1`, the Patcher `update` command applies patches using a Docker sandbox by default and pulls the latest version of the [`gruntwork/patcher_bash_env`](https://hub.docker.com/r/gruntwork/patcher_bash_env) image.

-To run the Patcher update command locally without Docker or in a CI pipeline you should add the `--skip-container-runtime` flag.
+To run the Patcher `update` command locally without Docker or in a CI pipeline, use the `--skip-container-runtime` flag.

 ## Running Patcher

-Patcher should be run in a local Terraform or Terragrunt Git repo.
-It will analyze _all_ modules that belong to the current folder including its children.
+Patcher must be run in a local Terraform or Terragrunt Git repository.
+It analyzes **all** modules in the current folder, including child folders.
 Patcher supports `source` values only from GitHub.

-If you purchased and deployed our [Reference Architecture](https://gruntwork.io/reference-architecture/) and have your deployment organized in an `infrastructure-live` repository, we recommend running Patcher inside each environment folder, e.g. `infrastructure-live/dev`.
+If you have purchased and deployed the [Reference Architecture](https://gruntwork.io/reference-architecture/) and your deployment is organized in an `infrastructure-live` repository, we recommend running Patcher within each environment folder, such as `infrastructure-live/dev`.

 ### Patcher Report

-The patcher [report command](/2.0/docs/patcher/guides/report) is a read-only version of Patcher that shows the changelog per module and its usages.
+The `patcher report` command is a read-only operation that displays the changelog for each module and its usages.
+Learn more in the [report command guide](/2.0/docs/patcher/guides/report).

 ### Patcher Update

-The patcher [update command](/2.0/docs/patcher/guides/update) allows you to update some or all of the module dependencies in the current folder and any child folders.
+The `patcher update` command updates some or all module dependencies in the current folder and any child folders.
+Learn more in the [update command guide](/2.0/docs/patcher/guides/update).

 ## Debugging

-All logs are stored in the folder `~/.patcher/logs`.
-To also send `debug` logs, run Patcher with the `--loglevel debug` flag.
+Patcher logs are stored in the `~/.patcher/logs` directory.
+To include `debug` logs, run Patcher with the `--loglevel debug` flag.

 ```
 patcher report --loglevel debug